-Brief: To rapidly put together a WordPress website - based on an existing theme to save time - for the Save Radio New Zealand campaign, which began life as a Facebook group in February 2010.
+Brief: to rapidly put together a WordPress website - based on an existing theme to save time - for the Save Radio New Zealand campaign, which began life as a Facebook group in February 2010.

 I wrote and put together a set of pages for the website, which the campaign organisers could then edit and add to as they wished.
-I have volunteered to be the website's webmaster on an ongoing basis.
+I also volunteered to be the website's webmaster on an ongoing basis.

 My responsibilities included: